 When a truck driver is hurt or killed in a single-truck accident, a Maryland personal injury attorney will need to investigate the circumstances surrounding the crash.
 The results of such an investigation -- by looking at the crash scene, police reports and other evidence -- can sometimes point to mechanical failure of a critical safety-related part or component that was beyond the driver’s control.
 Other causes that may be identified could include a poor roadway or weather conditions.

-As Baltimore trucking accident lawyers, the legal team at Lebowitz & Mzhen, LLC, has helped its share of accident victims.
+As Baltimore trucking accident lawyers, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, has helped its share of accident victims.
 From automobile and motorcycle wrecks, to multi-vehicle beltway collisions, our professional staff has the legal background and litigation skills to aid victims and their families.
 Whether acting on behalf of a deceased victim’s family by filing a wrongful death lawsuit, or helping a severely injured motorist who has lost the ability to work due to complications from a severe brain injury, we understand the importance of returning those injured parties to some semblance of a normal life, whenever possible.

 When it comes to single-vehicle wrecks, as Maryland personal injury lawyers, we understand how the majority of people, including the police and insurance companies, may be inclined to place blame first and foremost on the operator of the vehicle.
 Yet, in our experience as commercial trucking accident attorneys, there are numerous potential causes for any kind of car, truck or motorcycle crash, all of which should be ruled out before placing sole blame on an injured driver.